Access Control (Authorization)

 ).

 We create an instance of the Permission class and define roles.
-It is possible to use the inheritance of roles, which
+It's possible to use so-called role inheritance, which

-ensures that, for example, a user with a role admin
+ensures that, e.g., a user with the admin

-can do what an ordinary website visitor can do (and of
+role can also do what an ordinary website visitor can do (and of

 $acl = new Nette\Security\Permission;